zaproxy/zaproxy-website/site/content/docs/testapps/altoroj.md

 ### Scanning

-We are not aware of a definitive list of the vulnerabilities in AltoroJ.
+We believe this is a definitive list of the vulnerabilities in Testfire (AltoroJ): https://help.hcl-software.com/appscan/ASoC/ja/PDF/Sample_DAST_Report.pdf

 Not too surprisingly you will need to configure the [activeScan](/docs/desktop/addons/automation-framework/job-ascan/) job, and you will probably want to generate a [report](/docs/desktop/addons/report-generation/automation/).